 Give 'n' Go

-Give ’n’ Go is a campus-wide campaign we run every year at the end of the academic year as students begin to move out of their halls and leave Loughborough for the summer holidays.
-Our aim to repurpose and recycle as many items as possible that would otherwise end up in general waste and landfill.
+Give ’n’ Go is a campus-wide campaign we run twice a year as student’s move out of their hall’s accommodation.
+Our aim to repurpose and recycle as many items as possible that would otherwise end up in general waste.

 What can you donate?